51x/EveryCon/README.md

 Ideas for use
 =======
   - How to live well?
   - I want to store everything.
+Storage.
   - Life organizing generally, including anything like private/work/public
   - Secure/encrypted separation for all apects of life/media contents/etc
   - Could work with Augmenter Reality (AR), on a similar ways as browsers
   - Artificial intelligence
   - Intelligence software, running on it's own / set question, go on enumeration, always show current status, no final answer
   - Anything.
-  - Got other name ideas too: treex, vLife, v3das
+  - Got other name ideas too: treex, vLife, v3das, vKon, weeKon, v3d